tc39/notes/meetings/2019-10/october-1.md

 KG: ASI applies when… (reads spec carve out for do-while, ECMA-262 section 11.9.1)

-LBR: Now this is covered better in Test 262.
+LEO: Now this is covered better in Test 262.

-LBR: (back to presentation)
+LEO: (back to presentation)

 ## Updates from the CoC Committee